genepattern/RandomForest/docs/tutorial.md

-# LogTransform
+# RandomForest (Non-GPU)

 **Description**: The following is a GenePattern module written in Python 3.
-It processes a GCT file by taking the natural log of all positive data-points (turning all other values to 0), and outputs the new resulting GCT file.
+It performs random forest classification on given feature and target data file inputs using Scikit-learn's RandomForestClassifier.
+Also includes several optional parameters for specifying the ranodm forst algorithm classification process.
+This module/repo serves as a foundation for implementing the cuML-based GPU Random Forest Classifier.

-**Author**: Omar Halawa, Mesirov Lab - University of California, San Diego
+**Author**: Omar Halawa, GenePattern Team @ Mesirov Lab - UCSD

 **Contact**: [Email](mailto:ohalawa@ucsd.edu)